Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- In what ways does your community show love for one another?
-How does it give public witness to discipleship?
-How may the broader community see this in the way people treat each other and in the love they display?
+- How do your community members show love for one another?
+How does your community give public witness to discipleship?
+How may the broader community see this love and discipleship in the way people treat each other and in the love they display?